ConductorOne/baton-fluid-topics/README.md

   help               Help about any command

 Flags:
-      --client-id string             The client ID used to authenticate with ConductorOne ($BATON_CLIENT_ID) --client-secret string         The client secret used to authenticate with ConductorOne ($BATON_CLIENT_SECRET) -f, --file string                  The path to the c1z file to sync with ($BATON_FILE) (default "sync.c1z")
+      --bearer-token string          REQUIRED: The client secret token used to authenticate with ConductorOne --domain string                REQUIRED: Fluid topics account domain --client-id string             The client ID used to authenticate with ConductorOne ($BATON_CLIENT_ID) --client-secret string         The client secret used to authenticate with ConductorOne ($BATON_CLIENT_SECRET) -f, --file string                  The path to the c1z file to sync with ($BATON_FILE) (default "sync.c1z")